Joined the campaign: Early 2016

-In September 2017 it was confirmed that 5 Housing First Units will be developed in Valencia after successful advocacy work following the Connections Week.
+In September 2017 it was confirmed that 5 Housing First Units would be developed in Valencia after successful advocacy work following the Connections Week.
+Five people who were previously sleeping on the streets have moved into these new homes as a start to finding permanent homes for those who are homeless.